Aeja Jackson, PhD, MS, CPH, CPHQ, LSSWB

 What values are most important to you in your work and personal life?

-My main values show up in both my work and personal life.
-I value doing my best in everything I do, and communicating early and as effectively as I can.
-I believe strongly in being honest, empathetic, and understanding.
-These values guide how I interact with colleagues, clients, and in my personal relationships - they're fundamental to who I am.
+My core values show up in both my work and personal life.
+I strive to do my best in everything I take on and to communicate early and effectively.
+I believe deeply in honesty, empathy, and understanding.
+These values guide how I interact with colleagues, clients, and loved ones, and they’re fundamental to who I am.

 Locations